MihaiBobeica/Assembly-Work/README.md

 cd /mnt/c/Users/Student/Documents/CO/Lab

 Visual Studio Code has an extension for easy integration with WSL.
-You can find it at https:// marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl
+You can find it [here](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl).